-Ionide provides variety of language features known from more IDEs such as VS, and set of innovative features that makes you more productive then ever when writting F# code like CodeLenses, integration with FSharpLint and Quick Fixes.
+Ionide provides variety of language features known from more IDEs such as VS, and set of innovative features that makes you more productive then ever when writing F# code like CodeLenses, integration with FSharpLint and Quick Fixes.

 Following documentation is basic overview of features from Ionide's point of view.
 If you want to learn more about capabilities of VSCode visit official documentation.
 We strongly recommend exploring detailed VSCode documentation, especially if you've never worked with similar (Atom, ST3) editor before.